Donders Graduate School (DGS)

 The IMPRS for Language Sciences is a joint initiative of the Max Planck Institute for Psycholinguistics and two research institutes based at the Radboud University Nijmegen, the Donders Institute for Brain, Cognition and Behaviour and the Centre for Language Studies.The IMPRS for Language Sciences enriches the research programmes of outstanding doctoral students in the language sciences by bringing together the expertise of its partner institutes to provide a multidisciplinary training and research environment.

-ILLC - Master of Logic (MoL)
+ILLC - PhD Programme (MoL)

-The Master of Logic Programme, offered by the the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam, is a two-year international Master's programme providing intensive interdisciplinary research training in the foundations of mathematical and philosophical logic.
+The PhD Programme, offered by the the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam, is a two-year international Master's programme providing intensive interdisciplinary research training in the foundations of mathematical and philosophical logic.
 Application in related disciplines such as mathematics, computer science, artificial intelligence, linguistics, philosophy, cognitive science and game theory also plays an important role in the programme which is highly interdisciplinary and has a clear international orientation.

 Netherlands Graduate School for Linguistics (LOT)